-Find out how to give objective design feedback that makes your project better.
+Find out how to give objective design feedback that makes your project more successful.

-If this is your first time hiring a freelancer, giving design or development feedback is going to be a completely foreign concept.
-It’s something you’ll never have to do until it’s time for someone else to create your website or app.
+If this is your first time hiring a web design company, giving effective design feedback is going to be a completely foreign concept.
+It’s surprisingly easy to give poor feedback and find yourself drowning in miscommunications.

 Whether you’re hiring an agency or a freelancer, it’s important to understand that how you give feedback is critical to the overall success of the project.

 - result in a design that doesn’t help meet your business objectives